 In the 1970s, the Chinese government announced that the country would begin a program called the Four Modernizations, an effort to improve all aspects of Chinese production including farming, military defense, heavy and light industry, and scientific and technical research and production.
 Money was made available for newer and better farming equipment and seed, and new quotas were set for higher production.
 In addition, farmers were allowed to sell crops produced above the quota for their own profit.
 Industrial production was shifted to making more consumer goods that would sell on the world market.
-Though the government planners retained most of the control, factory managers and workers were encouraged to be more efficient.
+Though the government planners retained most of the control, factory managers and workers were encouraged to make suggestions about how their companies could be reorganized to be more efficient.
 New methods of production required new training, all of which meant investment in the human capital of China.